esamattis/yalr/README.md

 It will also read the YALRFile.
 Options in the YALRFile take precedence over the options given using the API.
 Which makes it perfect for developer specific config.
 Just put it to .gitignore.

+The yarl module function returns an object with the current options and a `tag` attribute which contains a string of the script tag.
+This can be used to make more tight integrations to various node.js web frameworks.
+The example directory contains an example using the Express framework.

 ## Options